Broken by Design

 Where children go when they can't stay home.

 Living with relatives like grandparents, aunts, uncles, or close family friends.
-Research shows children in generally have better outcomes because they maintain family connections.
+Research shows children in kinship care generally have better outcomes because they maintain family connections.

 Residential Care